Quasimodo

-Quasimodo (/ˌkwɒzɪˈməʊdəʊ/ KWOZ-im-OH-doh, /UKalsoˌkwɔːz-/ KWAWZ--; from Quasimodo Sunday) is the titular protagonist of the French novel The Hunchback of Notre-Dame (1831) by Victor Hugo.
+Quasimodo (/ˌkwɑːzɪˈmoʊdoʊ/ KWAH-zee-MOH-doh; from Quasimodo Sunday) is the titular protagonist of the French novel The Hunchback of Notre-Dame (1831) by Victor Hugo.
 Born with numerous deformities, most notably a hunched back, Quasimodo serves as the bell-ringer for Notre Dame cathedral in fifteenth century Paris.
 Although his appearance causes others to treat him cruelly, he ultimately finds sanctuary in an unlikely love that is fulfilled only in death.

 The role of Quasimodo has been played by many actors in film adaptations, including Lon Chaney (1923), Charles Laughton (1939), Anthony Quinn (1956), and Anthony Hopkins (1982).
 In addition, he was voiced by Tom Hulce in a Disney animated feature (1996); was parodied by Steve Lemme in the comedy Quasi (2023); and most recently was portrayed by Angelo Del Vecchio in a revival of the French-language musical Notre Dame de Paris.

 In 2010, a British researcher found evidence suggesting there was a real-life hunchbacked stone carver who worked at Notre Dame during the same period Victor Hugo was writing the novel and they may have even known each other.

 In the novel

 The deformed Quasimodo is described as "hideous" and a "creation of the devil".
 He was born with a severe hunchback, a bushy eyebrow covering his left eye while the right eye "disappeared entirely" behind a giant wart, and broken teeth, one of which protruded over his mouth.
 He was born to a tribe of Romani people, but due to his monstrous appearance he was switched during infancy with an able-bodied baby girl, Agnes.
 One character in the novel refers to him as animalistic and un-Christian, suggesting he may be the "offspring of a Jew and a sow", and thus deserving of death.
 After being discovered, Quasimodo is exorcised by Agnes's mother (who believed that the Romani people ate her child) and taken to Paris.
-He is found abandoned in Notre Dame (on the foundlings' bed, where orphans and unwanted children are left to public charity) on Quasimodo Sunday, the First Sunday after Easter, by Claude Frollo, the Archdeacon of Notre Dame, who adopts the baby, names him after the day the baby was found, and brings him up to be the bell-ringer of the cathedral.
+He is found abandoned in Notre Dame (on the foundlings' bed, where orphans and unwanted children are left to public charity) on Quasimodo Sunday, the First Sunday after Easter (probably April 20, as Quasimodo was 20 years old when the story begins (1482) and Esmeralda 16, meaning he was 4 when switched, leaving 1466 as the year in which he is abandoned and adopted, accordingly with the Computus, that year's Easter would fall on April 13, making Quasimodo Sunday the 20^{th}), by Claude Frollo, the Archdeacon of Notre Dame, who adopts the baby, names him after the day the baby was found, and brings him up to be the bell-ringer of the cathedral.
 Due to the loud ringing of the bells, Quasimodo also becomes deaf causing Frollo to teach him sign language.
 Although he is hated for his deformity, it is revealed that he is kind at heart.
 Though Quasimodo commits acts of violence in the novel, these are only undertaken when he is instructed by others.